airera/study-sra/README.md

 This work is licensed under [MIT License](./LICENSE).

 [^1]: Nakagawa, E. Y., Guessi, M., Maldonado, J. C., Feitosa, D., & Oquendo, F. (2014, April).
 Consolidating a process for the design, representation, and evaluation of reference architectures.
 In 2014 IEEE/IFIP Conference on Software Architecture (pp. 143-152).
 IEEE.
+[^2] Use the "Cite this Repository"-function on GitHub based on the CITATION.cff file.